mark-hartmann/planck/README.md

     - `$container->factory()`
         - Can be used to mark a callable as being a factory service.
 If so, each time the entry gets requested, a new instance is returned
     - `$container->preserve()`
-        - Can be used to protect a function from being used by the container as a service factory.
+        - Can be used to protect/preserve a function from being used by the container as a service factory.
     - `$container->autowire()`
         - Can be used to autowire functions and classes.